chandandubey411/delta-demo/README.md

 # delta-demo
-This is a simple git &amp; github repository
+This is a simple git &amp; github repository.